Create a list of articles to read later. You will be able to access your list from any article in Discover.

 It will be suspended in a diving position from the Hintze Hall ceiling, replacing the Diplodocus skeleton that previously stood in the centre of the space.

-The dinosaur is being prepared for a UK tour, which starts in February 2018 at Dorset Country Museum and heads to Birmingham Museum and Art Gallery, the Ulster Museum in Belfast, Kelvingrove Art Gallery and Museum in Glasgow, the Great North Museum in Newcastle, the National Assembly for Wales in Cardiff, Number One Riverside in Rochdale, and Norwich Cathedral.
+The dinosaur is being prepared for a UK tour, which starts in February 2018 at Dorset Country Museum and heads to Birmingham Museum and Art Gallery, the Ulster Museum in Belfast, Kelvingrove Art Gallery and Museum in Glasgow, the Great North Museum in Newcastle, National Museum Cardiff, Number One Riverside in Rochdale, and Norwich Cathedral.